SART Success Rates

 A Clinical Pregnancy refers to the identification of a pregnancy sac in the uterus.
 Unfortunately, there are times when a miscarriage may still subsequently occur.
 It is, therefore, important for patients to consider the live birth rate when evaluating a center's statistics.

 Live Birth Rate

-Per Transfer is known as the birth of one or more live infants as a result of an embryo transfer.
+Live Birth Rate Per Transfer is known as the birth of one or more live infants as a result of an embryo transfer.
 This statistic can provide some insight into the probability of having a baby once a retrieval is performed.

 Clinical Pregnancy Rate

-Per Embryo Transfer is the statistic that reports the number of pregnancy sacs that appear in the uterus and comparing it with the number of embryos that were transferred into the uterus.
+Clinical Pregnancy Rate Per Embryo Transfer is the statistic that reports the number of pregnancy sacs that appear in the uterus and compares it with the number of embryos that were transferred into the uterus.
 The clinical pregnancy rate per embryo transfer may be a less significant statistic since it does not take into account the likelihood of miscarriage.
 In addition, cancelled cycles before retrieval or due to failure of fertilization are not factored into this statistic.
 The clinical pregnancy rate per embryo transfer can provide insight into the quality of a program, physician proficiency and is frequently used in the medical literature.

 IVF Cycles utilizing oocytes from anonymous or known donors. *NOTE: A comparison of clinic success rates may not be meaningful because patient medical characteristics and treatment approaches may vary from clinic to clinic.